ErpNetDocs/info/legal/platform-terms-of-use.md

 Except as otherwise specified in an Order Form, the Agreement Term will automatically renew for additional periods equal to the expiring Agreement Term or one year (whichever is shorter), unless either party gives the other written notice (email acceptable) at least 30 days before the end of the relevant Agreement Term.
 Except as expressly provided in the applicable Order Form, renewal of promotional or one-time prices will be at ERP.net’s applicable list price in effect at the time of the applicable renewal.
 Notwithstanding anything to the contrary, any renewal in which Purchased Services volume or Agreement Term length for any Services has decreased from the prior term will result in re-pricing at renewal without regard to the prior term’s per-unit pricing.

+If there is no Contract End Date specified in the applicable Order Form, the Agreement shall renew automatically on the 1st of every month.

 ### 9.5.
 Price Changes

-Prices are subject to change to the prices in effect at the start of a new Agreement Term either by submitting Order Form or by automatic renewal under section 9.4.
+#### 9.5.1.
+ERP.net may unilaterally change its pricing lists at any time.
+In such case, the prices under this Agreement shall change accordingly from the next Billing Period, provided that ERP.net has notified the Customer of such changes and the Agreement has remained in force.

+#### 9.5.2.
+Except as expressly provided in the applicable Order Form, promotional or one-time prices will revert back to ERP.net’s standard list prices at the start of the next Billing Period.

+#### 9.5.3.
+The Customer may request an increase or decrease in the Purchased Services at any time by placing a new Order Form.
+In such case, the change in Services shall take effect from the start date of the new Order Form.
+If the Customer has removed or decreased any pre-paid Services, ERP.net shall retain the applicable pre-paid fees.
+If the Customer has increased his pre-paid Services, the price increase for the remainder of the then-current Billing Period will be added to the Customer’s invoice or bank charge for the next Billing Period.
+If the Services were not pre-paid, they will be charged accordingly at the end of the applicable Billing Period.

+#### 9.5.4.
 ERP.net reserves the right to make any corrections to prices quoted due to clerical errors or errors of omission.
-In the event of any specific requirements (including without limitation specification, ordered quantity, or increased usage) representing a price increase, Customer will be notified and afforded an opportunity, within 7 days, to renounce the price changes, or to disputes them according to the rules of section 9.8.1.
-In an event, that Customer fails to renounce the price increase in the given timespan, they will be billed automatically, based on the higher rate, for the duration of the Agreement Term.

 ### 9.6.
 No Refunds